rdok/aws-ec2-autoscale-monitor-slack/README.md

-# Monitor memory, disk, and CPU utilization.
-Auto-scale.
+# Autoscale based on CPU and memory metrics.
+Monitor, slack.
 > 1. Monitor EC2 memory, disk, and CPU utilization using CloudWatch agent.
 > 2. Create dashboard with the metrics, and alert through slack when any alarm goes in alert status.
 > 3. Auto increase EC2 desired capacity, when CPU **OR** memory utilisation is greater than a threshold.